MenachemP2000/Advanced-System-Programing-Project/README.md

     ```
    npm install
     ```
-9. after that Run the following command to start the server:
+9. after that Run the following commands to start the servers:
     ```
    ./cpp_server
    node server.js
     ```
 10. The server should now be running and accessible.
 Check the terminal output for the address and port it is listening on, it should be `http://localhost:4000`.